anant-infinity/anant-infinity.github.io/_portfolio/portfolio-2.md

 <br/><img src='/images/decoder_GUI.PNG'>

 The software was developed with a modular design so that it can be extended to decode telemetry for other small satellite missions.
+The telemetry decoding application can be found at the following repository: [INSPIRESat-1 Telemetry Decoder](https:
+//github.com/anant-infinity/IS1_Temeletry_Decoding.git).